raggar/RahulAggarwal1016/README.md

-## Hello! 👋
+### Hi there 👋, Rahul Aggarwal
+#### Full-Stack Web Developer
 Thank you for visiting my Github Profile!
-My name is Rahul Aggarwal, an 18-year-old student developer from Vaughan Ontario who is passionate about full-stack web development.
-I am currently attending the University of Waterloo for Software Engineering.
+My name is Rahul Aggarwal and I am an 18-year-old student developer from Vaughan Ontario who loves building things for the web.
+I am currently attending the University of Waterloo for Software Engineering and have worked at several previous startups such as **AirMatrix** and **Waves Egaming**.

-Familiar Languages: *Python, Javascript, Swift, HTML/CSS*

-Platforms & Technologies: *React, Gatsby, Express, MongoDB, Firebase, Redux, Node.js, SQL, Postgres, Git*
+Skills: React, Gatsby, Express, MongoDB, Firebase, Redux, Node.js, SQL, Postgres, Git

-### 🔭 I’m currently working at...

-[AirMatrix](https://airmatrix.ca/) a software startup that aims to build a 3D network of drone roads with industry-leading millimeter precision.

 ### 🌱 I’m currently learning ...

 - GraphQL/Prisma